 - Factories – Vehicles used for moving items around the warehouse and factory land.

 - Schools – Heating systems in these buildings often use this fuel.

 - Hospitals – Due to the large-scale heating and boiler systems, red diesel may be used.

 - Councils – Vehicles used for gritting purposes and ride-on lawnmowers are also allowed to use red diesel.

-In very broad terms the fuel is the same as regular diesel that is used within on-road vehicles, however, a slightly different fuel standard can apply and as there is a tax rebate on it would be considered tax evasive and law-breaking if used on the road.
-Due to this tax rebate the fuel is produced with a red dye added to it, hence the name Red Diesel – the fuel may be referred to as Blue or Green Diesel in other countries due to them using a blue or green dye instead.
+In very broad terms this fuel is the same as regular diesel that is used within on-road vehicles.
+However, a slightly different fuel standard can apply and as there is a tax rebate on it would be considered tax evasive and law-breaking if used on the road.
+Due to this tax rebate this fuel is produced with a red dye added to it, hence the name Red Diesel – the fuel may be referred to as Blue or Green Diesel in other countries due to the use of a blue or green dye instead.

 What is the tax rebate on Red Diesel?

 According to the Gov.uk website, the following applies: “Gas oil intended for use in diesel engine road vehicles (DERV) has a duty rate of 57.95 pence per litre (ppl).
 Gas oil intended for other uses is entitled to a rebate of 46.81ppl giving an effective rate of 11.14ppl.”